eminalemdar/aws-controllers-for-kubernetes/README.md

 # AWS Controllers for Kubernetes (ACK) examples

-This repository consist examples for AWS Controllers for Kubernetes [(ACK)](https://aws-controllers-k8s.github.io/community/).
+This repository consists of examples for the AWS Controllers for Kubernetes [(ACK)](https://aws-controllers-k8s.github.io/community/).
 ACK allows you to create AWS Resources on your behalf from Kubernetes Clusters with simple Kubernetes YAML files.

 ## Prerequisites